mongodb/mongo/src/mongo/logv2/README.md

 * Concisely describe what the log line is reporting, providing enough context necessary for interpreting attribute field names and values
+* Capitalize the first letter, as in a sentence
+* Avoid unnecessary punctuation, but punctuate between sentences if using multiple sentences
-* Avoid unnecessary punctuation and do not conclude with punctuation
+* Do not conclude with punctuation
 * For new log messages, do __not__ use a format string/substitution for new log messages
 * For updating existing log messages, provide both a format